MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-overview.md

 For more information about codeunits, see [Dynamics NAV Codeunits Overview](https://docs.microsoft.com/en-us/dynamics-nav/codeunits).

+## To get an API URL and API key
+1. In a browser, go to the experiment.
+2. Choose ****.
+3. Get an API URI, and API key.

 ## How to initialize the codeunit
 The methods in the following table initialize codeunit 2003.